Audit risk increases uncertainty—and price. At least, it should.

 Risk = Additional Time = Higher Price

 Well, that’s another story.
 Discovering fraud, for example, may require an expansion of the engagement scope.
 As with any project, when the scope increases, price increases.
 But the price increase is dependent upon the size and complexity of the theft.
 If the fraud is nominal and requires little additional time, then no price increase is necessary.
-But if the theft is broad and complex, a contract amendment may be needed.
+But if the theft is broad and complex, a contract amendment may be in order.